kevinmatthes/libstring/CONTRIBUTING.md

 should be passed to the compiler during the build process.
 The macro is mandatory to use in all source files when a symbol requires the prefix.
 Internal symbols do not need to be mangled.
-Anyway, a mangling is recommended, as well, since they may be exported in future version.
+Anyway, a mangling is recommended, as well, since they may be exported in a future version.

 Common parameter declarations for exported functions can be abbreviated, as well, for instance identifiers like `self` and `other`.
 Once defined, they should be used just like the name mangling macro, including the automatic cleaning once the header is left.

+### Return statements

+Any function must contain exactly **one** `return` statement.
+This also includes `void` functions.

+In case that functions may be quit at different positions, the general design of the function has to be adjusted such that only return statement is left.
+This may be done, for instance, by using Boolean values as flags for refactoring the control flow of the function.